Forensic Accounting and Claim Services Fraud Finder

 - Computer fraud analytics, background checks, and determination of substance abuse, when warranted.

-If fraud is discovered, FACS claim specialists can help your organization with its insurance claim preparation and recovery under fidelity coverage(s).
+If fraud is discovered, our claim specialists can help your organization with its insurance claim preparation and recovery under fidelity coverage(s).
 Our forensic accountants and certified fraud examiners are experienced in preserving and recovering evidence and interviewing employees, basing our investigations on our knowledge of the potential questions that must be answered to satisfy insurers.
 We work with law enforcement and regulatory agencies and will testify under oath as required as expert and fact witnesses.